Partnership Ref.: |

 Countries they work in include Zambia, South Africa, Botswana, Zimbabwe, Turkey, India, Tanzania, Chad, Malawi, Lake Tanganyika and bordering countries.

-In 2001 some of the BHW staff members were in Zambia and met the leaders of Pro Christo.
+In 2001 some BHW team members were in Zambia and met the leaders of Pro Christo.
 They were about to shift to Kabwe and set up a training base.
-Over the next couple of years we observed their progress and learnt more about them.
+Over the next couple of years, we observed their progress and learnt more about them.
 We liked what we saw and in 2004 we started supporting their work.

 • Support of missionaries graduating from OM Zambia